timchown/address-accountability/draft-chown-address-accountability.md

    networks there is a requirement to be able to identify which users have been using which addresses or devices at a given point in time.
-   This draft was written in response to requests for improved accountability for IPv6 traffic in university campus sites, but the same rationale is likely to apply elsewhere.
+   This draft was written in response to requests for improved accountability for IPv6 traffic in (mainly) UK academic sites, but the same rationale is likely to apply elsewhere.

-   While the sources of data that may be used for such purposes (e.g., state on routers or switches) is generally not available to general users of the network, it is available to administrators of the network.
-The use of privacy mechanisms, e.g. RFC 8941, gives the greatest benefit when the addresses are being observed by external third parties.
+   While the sources of data that may be used for such purposes (e.g. state on routers or switches) is generally not available to general users of the network, it is available to administrators of the network.
+The use of privacy mechanisms, e.g.  RFC 4941, gives the greatest benefit when the addresses are being observed by external third parties.